heathercat123/sct-archive/Originals/README.md

 # Originals
-Unmodified betas made for the Scratch Cat Tales collab
+Unmodified versions made for the Scratch Cat Tales collab